Mastercard/bundle-client-reference-app/README.md

 > Case 6: [REPLACE USER ACCOUNT FOR ENROLLED PRODUCT](https://developer.mastercard.com/documentation/bundle-enablement#patch-replace-account)

-  - The Bundle Profile API allows to replace user PAN Account across Product(s) that are enrolled with PAN tagged to it.
+  - The Bundle Profile API allows to replace user PAN Account across Product (s) that have PAN enrolled and tagged to it.
   - Refer to model classes for field level information.

     | URL | Method | Request | Response |